Carly07/Deeelish/README.md

 ### Acknowledgements

 Small pieces of code have been copied from elsewhere, such as Materialize CSS.
-I have also made use of a number of websites in my pursuit to plumb and wire the all the functions necessary for this app, but particularly
+I have also made use of a number of websites in my pursuit to wire the all the functions necessary for this app, but particularlyrticularly

 [Stack Overlflow](https://stackoverflow.com/)

 [W3School](https://www.w3schools.com/)

 [tutorialspoint](https://www.tutorialspoint.com/flask/index.htm)

 [Flask](https://flask.palletsprojects.com/en/1.1.x/)

-Special thanks to my mentor, Antonio Rodriguez, and the tutors at Code Institute for their help and advice with this project.
+Finally a special thanks to my mentor, Antonio Rodriguez, the tutors at Code Institute and the Stack community for their help and advice with this project.

 **This is for educational use.**